tucats/csv/README.md

 row number less than this value will not be printed.
 You must specify a value that is greater than zero.
 If you specify a starting row number greater than the number of rows in the table, then no rows are printed.

+## --where
+Use the `--where` option to specify a filter expression that will select the rows to print.
+The expression can reference any column in the row by name, perform comparisons and basic math, and must result in a value that is a boolean value.
+The automatic variable name "_row_" is also created that contains the row number if needed in a filter calculation